Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 ---
-title: "Creating Your First Xcode Project""
+title: "Creating Your First Xcode Project"
 slug: new-xcode-project
 ---

-Most of this tutorial will be devoted towards learning about and getting familiar with Xcode.
+Most of this tutorial will be devoted towards learning about Xcode.
 In this section, we'll have our first introduction to Xcode and go through the process of creating a new Xcode project for our app.

-# What is Xcode?
+## What is Xcode?

 Xcode is an _Integrated Development Environment_ (IDE) for developing apps in the Apple ecosystem.
 This includes macOS, iOS, watchOS, and tvOS apps.
 IDEs (like Xcode) contain and integrate many powerful tools that make software development easier for programmers.